crossplaneV8/iota_llvm/README.md

 # iota_llvm
-iota is a statically typed toy language based on LLVM
+- iota is a statically typed toy language based on LLVM
-it adopts a minimalist design philosophy and runs as fast as C
+- adopts a minimalist design philosophy and runs as fast as C
-it's also ABI compatible with C functions which in favors of mixed programming
+- ABI compatible with C functions which in favors of mixed programming

-# grammar
+# code style
+*iota adopts s-expression syntax*
 ```scheme
 // short comment
 /* long comment */